getkeops/keops/doc/api/why_using_keops.rst

 High performances
 -----------------

-In recent years, Deep Learning frameworks such as [PyTorch](http://pytorch.org), [TensorFlow](http://www.tensorflow.org) or [Theano](http://deeplearning.net/software/theano/) have evolved into fully-fledged applied math libraries: With negligible overhead, these tools bring **automatic differentiation** and **seamless GPU support** to research communities used to array-centric frameworks such as Matlab and numpy.
+In recent years, Deep Learning frameworks such as `PyTorch  <http://pytorch.org>`_, `TensorFlow <http://www.tensorflow.org>`_ or `Theano <http://deeplearning.net/software/theano/>`_ have evolved into fully-fledged applied math libraries: With negligible overhead, these tools bring **automatic differentiation** and **seamless GPU support** to research communities used to array-centric frameworks such as Matlab and numpy.

 Unfortunately, though, *no magic* is involved: optimised CUDA codes still have to be written for every atomic operation provided to end-users, and supporting all the standard mathematical computations thus comes at a **huge engineering cost** for the developers of the main frameworks.
 As of 2018, this considerable effort has been mostly restricted to the operations needed to implement Convolutional Neural Networks: linear algebra routines and *grid* convolutions.  **With KeOps, we are providing the brick that several research communities were missing.**

 **The baseline example.**
 A standard way of computing Gaussian convolutions in array-centric frameworks is to create and store in memory the full M-by-N kernel matrix :math:`K_{i,j}=K(x_i,y_j)`, before computing :math:`(a_i) = (K_{i,j}) (b_j)` as a standard matrix product.
 Unfortunately, for large datasets (say, :math:`M,N \geqslant 10,000`), this becomes intractable: **large matrices just don't fit in GPU memories**.

-The purpose of KeOps, simply put, is to **let users break through this memory bottleneck** by computing **online sum reductions**:
+The purpose of KeOps, simply put, is to **let users break through this memory bottleneck** by computing **online reductions**:

 .. figure:: ../_static/benchmark.png
-   :width: 90%
+   :width: 100%
    :alt: benchmark keops

 .. _part.formula: